coder-mike/microvium/doc/native-host/memory-usage.md

 ## Microvium Engine

-The microvium engine is provided as C code ([microvium.c](https://github.com/coder-mike/microvium/blob/master/native-vm/microvium.c)) and takes in the order of 16 kB of ROM on a microcontroller when compiled, depending on the compilation settings and architecture.
+The Microvium engine is provided as C code ([microvium.c](https://github.com/coder-mike/microvium/blob/master/native-vm/microvium.c)) and takes in the order of 16 kB of ROM on a microcontroller when compiled, depending on the compilation settings and architecture.

 ## Bytecode